-The plot centers around Larry Daley (Ben Stiller), a failurish divorced father who takes a job as the night guard at the Museum of Natural History because otherwise he’ll be evicted from his apartment and denied access to his cookie-cutter-cute son.
-And as you know, once there he has to deal with everything from a skeletal T-Rex with canine tendencies to a borderline sadistic capuchin monkey.
+The plot centers around Larry Daley (Ben Stiller), a failurish divorced father who takes a job as the night guard at the

 The idea is a good one—though a bit of a rip-off of From the Mixed-Up Files of Mrs. Basil E. Frankweiler.
 But the execution is dreadful.
 Nearly everyone involved with this movie—from the director on down—seemed to be giving about 35% effort.
 The idea seemed to be: “You know, if we make a family movie that’s chock full of star power, market it aggressively, and release around Christmas, we’ll make money no matter how sloppy it is.”
 The depressing thing is that they’re right.
 Museum made $250 million, a lucrative return even on the substantial $110 million they spent making the movie.